il-Grigio/PNG_decoder/README.md

 # PNG_decoder
-experiments with compressing and decompressing a png file
+experiments with compressing and decompressing a png file in C based on https://pyokagan.name/blog/2019-10-14-png/

 NOT FINISHED!!!